-CompBioMed’s 26th e-seminar will take place on 2 September 2022 at 2pm CEST and it will focus on Phase III In Silico Trials of new treatments for osteoporosis using exascale computers.
+CompBioMed’s 26th e-seminar took place on 2 September 2022 and focused on Phase III In Silico Trials of new treatments for osteoporosis using exascale computers.

-He will introduce the computational structure of BoBCATand quickly review its extensive technical and clinical validation.
-Then we shall report on the use of statistical atlases to expand a collection of 100 patient-specific models into a cohort of over 1000 virtual patients.
-We will describe the calculation of the Absolute Risk of Fracture at time zero, the disease progression model, and how we are now using Markov Chain Monte Carlo to provide a more realistic simulation of an actual clinical trial.
+He introduces the computational structure of BoBCATand quickly review its extensive technical and clinical validation.
+Then he reports on the use of statistical atlases to expand a collection of 100 patient-specific models into a cohort of over 1000 virtual patients.
+He describes the calculation of the Absolute Risk of Fracture at time zero, the disease progression model, and how they are now using Markov Chain Monte Carlo to provide a more realistic simulation of an actual clinical trial.

-This webinar series is run in collaboration with the VPH Institute and the Avicenna Alliance
+This webinar series was run in collaboration with the VPH Institute and the Avicenna Alliance